GluuFederation/docs-cb-prod/docs/source/index.md

 - Non-deterministic order of results: When `sortBy` is *not* specified, a query can return a different permutation of valid results each time the search is executed.

-- Search filters should not contain backslash characters in comparison values: This is a Couchbase issue.
+- Search filters should *not* contain backslash characters in comparison values: This is a Couchbase issue.
 N1QL queries with backslashes can lead to unexpected results or even runtime errors.
-An example of this is the filter `name.familyName co "\"`.
+An example is the filter `name.familyName co "\"`.

 - Case sensitivity: In LDAP, searching and sorting is case sensitive by default.
-In Couchbase, the behavior is case sensitive with the exception of equality/inequality filters, like `userName eq "JhonHoney"` or `userType ne "Employee"`.
+In Couchbase, the behavior is case sensitive with the exception of equality/inequality filters like `userName eq "JhonHoney"` or `userType ne "Employee"`.
 Remember that case only matters for attributes of type string.
 This applies for both core and custom attributes.

 - Operators (`le`, `lt`, `gt`, `ge`, `co`, `ew`, `sw`, `eq`) are *not* applicable for attributes with more than one value.
 When used, no results will be returned.
 For example, users with more than one telephone number will not be returned when using `phoneNumbers.value sw "555"`, even if one or more of their phones start with "555".